Prescription Plan with the PPO Medical Plan

 Plan Highlights

 Under the prescription plan, generic, brand formulary and brand non-formulary drugs will be paid by fixed percentage of the total cost each time you fill a prescription.
-For more information, see page 20 of the Benefits Guide for Faculty & Staff (PDF).
+Please review the list of medications currently considered “Brand, Formulary”, as well as generic equivalents or alternative drugs on the formulary.
+For more information about the plan, see the Benefits Guide for Faculty & Staff (PDF).

 • Any time you receive a prescription, ask your doctor if a generic option of the drug is available, and whether it’s right for your condition.
 Doing so can save you hundreds of dollars.